danger

 1. A. The Board may at any time establish standing committees of at least three individuals to address specific issues related to the Board’s purpose.

-2. B. The Board may designate more specific roles and responsibilities for any standing committee in the Board by-laws.
+2. B. The Board may designate more specific roles and responsibilities for any standing committee in the Board bylaws.

 3.123.070 Staffing.

 1. A. The City Budget Office will provide staffing for the Board, with logistical and topic-related support from the Portland Water Bureau, the Bureau of Environmental Services, and other bureaus or agencies as may be needed.
-Staffing should be experienced and skilled in financial analysis, utilities, and government operations within the context of environmental stewardship.
+Staff should be experienced and skilled in financial analysis, utilities, and government operations within the context of environmental stewardship.

 3.123.080 Meeting Schedule.

-3.123.090 By-Laws.
+3.123.090 Bylaws.

 3.123.100 Annual Report and Work Session.